Simulating the secondary electron avalanche of MCP by Geant4

 \subsection{Electron tracks inside the MCP channel}

-The multiplication process is simulated track by track, allowing us to analyze the behavior of the secondary electrons inside the channel, which is nearly an impossible task in experiments.
-The geometric parameters of the simulated curved-channel MCP are listed in Table~\ref{tab:curve_mcp_1_par} and the applied voltage is 950~V. Over $10^5$ secondary electron tracks are recorded for a single incident, which shed light to uncover some novel insights.
+The multiplication process is simulated track by track in this work, allowing us to analyze the behavior of the secondary electrons inside the channel, which is nearly an impossible task in experiments.
+The geometric parameters of the simulated curved-channel MCP are listed in Table~\ref{tab:curve_mcp_1_par} and the applied voltage is 950~V. Over $1\times10^5$ secondary electron trajectories are recorded for a single incident, which shed light to uncover some novel insights.

-From Figure~\ref{subfig:z_direction}, the average axial jump distance of the secondary electrons along the axis of the channel is approximately 20~$\mu$m, so that the electrons multiply for about 10 times with the average SEY about $2\sim3$.
-According to our simulation, the total number of multiplications is about 50 for an MCP of 1~mm thickness taking the 20~$\mu$m jump distance, and the average SEY should be around 1.1 to achieve a gain of $10^5$.
+From Fig.~\ref{subfig:z_direction}, the average jump distance of the secondary electrons along the axis of the channel is approximately 20~$\mu$m, so that the electrons multiply for about 50 times for an MCP of 1~mm thickness, and the average SEY should be around 1.1 to achieve a gain of $10^5$.
 The result is different from what was previously said in many papers~\cite{eberhardt1979gain, harris1971saturation} that the electrons multiply for about 10 times with the average SEY about $2\sim3$.

-Figure~\ref{subfig:incident_energy} shows that the incident energy of the electrons is about 30~eV on average, slightly higher than the threshold energy when $\delta=1$ in the SEY curve.
-According to Figure~\ref{fig:modified_SEY}, these electrons are most likely to participate in backscattering and only a small proportion of electrons have a significant influence on the multiplication.
+Fig.~\ref{subfig:incident_energy} shows that the incident energy of the electrons is about 30~eV on average, slightly higher than the threshold energy when $\delta=1$ in the SEY curve.
+According to Fig.~\ref{fig:modified_SEY}, these electrons are most likely to participate in backscattering and only a small proportion of the electrons have a significant influence on the multiplication.

-Figure~\ref{subfig:vertex} shows the initial energy of the secondary electron.
+Fig.~\ref{subfig:vertex} shows the initial energy of the secondary electrons.
 The narrow yellow peak corresponds to the true secondary electrons that are approximately independent of the incident energy.
-The blue, wider peak is the contribution from backscattered electrons.
-The green curve is the rediffused electrons.
+The blue, wider peak is the contribution from the backscattered electrons.
+The green curve represents the rediffused electrons.

 To study the spatial orientation of the electrons inside a channel during the multiplication, an angle $\theta$ is defined as shown in Fig.~\ref{angle_diagram}.
 The X-direction corresponds to $\theta = 0$ and the Y-direction corresponds to $\theta = \pi/2$.
 Fig.~\ref{subfig:angle} shows the distribution of the impact positions of the electrons when they hit the inner wall of the channel, which are described by the angle $\theta$.
 It suggests that the electron motion inside the channel is not isotropic.
 They tend to concentrate a little towards the X-Z plane.